 Globe Audiences: Spectatorship and Reconstruction at Shakespeare’s Globe by Dr Penelope Woods.

 Penelope’s thesis considers the conditions of production and reception at Shakespeare’s Globe from 1997-2010 and at the first Globe theatre from 1599-1613.
 Her research was primarily focused on audience studies: how meaning is made by and for audiences, and how spectatorship ‘works’ in the unique Globe space.
 The project was funded by the AHRC through a Collaborative Doctoral Award, and was supervised by Queen Mary’s and the Globe.
 Penelope has now taken up a three year post-doctoral fellowship at the University of Western Australia.

 Exploring Light in Early Modern Thought and Culture by Neil Vallelly.

 'Foule habits of reproach’: Performing Bodily Rebukes and Retributions on the Renaissance Stage, Page and Street by Miranda Fay Thomas.

 Miranda joins King's and the Globe after completing her BA and MA at the University of York.
 Her doctoral research explores the development of physical shaming as a performative process on the popular stage, in written literature, and in contemporary events, from the sixteenth century until the public execution of Charles I. From insulting gestures such as spitting and thumb biting, to humiliating punishments such as being put in the stocks and public executions, this research analyses the process of using the body to reproach people for their beliefs or behaviour, and contextualises it in a society marked by the necessity of performativity in everyday life.

-To find out more about these and other research projects, please contact our research team at email@example.com.
+To find out more about these and other research projects, please contact our research team a firstname.lastname@example.org.